lowrycode/ski-arise-project/README.md

 FUTURE FEATURES
-Error page
+Add Backend so that forms use POST (not GET) method Error page
-Javascript to pre-select holiday in Booking form Filter packages by categories
+Javascript to pre-select holiday in Booking form and higher level validation using RegEx Filter packages by categories
 Could Have User Stories
 All Packages page to include more pictures of the resort on carousel for each package